Sketch for a Theory of the Emotions

 Sketch for a Theory of the Emotions (Esquisse d'une théorie des émotions) is a 1939 book by the philosopher Jean-Paul Sartre.
+This work contains some of his thoughts about human and emotions.
+Some of his ideas later appeared in his masterpiece Being and Nothingness.

 Summary

 Sartre analyses prior ideas, including psychoanalytic theories before presenting his own phenomenological analysis.